SSN0712/TS-2022-0104/README.md

 The files shared repository provide the instances and corresponding results used in the following paper

-Shu, Shengnan, Zhou Xu, and Roberto Baldacci, "Incorporating Holding Costs in Continuous-Time Service Network Design: New Model, Relaxation, and Exact Algorithm", Transportation Science, accepted, Jan 2024.
+Shengnan Shu, Zhou Xu, and Roberto Baldacci, "Incorporating Holding Costs in Continuous-Time Service Network Design: New Model, Relaxation, and Exact Algorithm", Transportation Science, accepted, Jan 2024.